JhimmieC137/desktop-trivia/README.md

 After the installation is complete or successful, start the app with the command `npm start`.

 ### Updates
-This app is still in it's beta phase, more updates in UI, API, etc.
+This app is still in it's beta phase, more updates in UI, API, etc., to come.

 Cheers